mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/working-with-bson.md

     }.extract()
 };

 // You can no longer use "the_great_gatsby" or "one_hundred_years_of_solitude" builders.
-Alternatively, we could save
+Alternatively, you could save
 // the BSON document extract returns to a bsoncxx::document::value, similar to what's done below for "books.

 bsoncxx::document::value document = books.extract(); // We can't use "books" anymore, but "document" has no such